Onionz

-Currently, Onionz remains an active force within the Electronic Music scene as he continues to tour and deliver his signature style of DJing to audiences throughout the United States and abroad.
+He remains an active music maker as a drummer, and still travels from time to time for work throughout the world.
 He has an established production catalog of 150+ original music tracks and remixes which continues to grow.
-Some of the most notable House and Techno DJ's of today regularly incorporate his music into their DJ sets.
+Some of the most notable House and Techno DJ's of today and yesterday regularly incorporate his music into their DJ sets.

-During 2016 and 2017 Onionz wrote his first film score as Musical Director for the short Xing Film.
-Onionz lead and introduced the Xing Film team to the current world of Electronic Music by including incredible talent into his score with music by licenses by Slam, Frankie Bones, Carl Cox and Funk D Void.
-The film won its way to 18 film festivals and two awards including a screening at Festival de Cannes in France.
+During 2016 and 2017 Onionz wrote his first film score as musical director for the short film created by Rosa Costanza called "Xing" Onionz lead and introduced the Xing Film team to the top echelon of Electronic Music using his 38 years of relationship building.
+The film won its way to 18 film festivals and two awards including a screening at the 2017 Cannes Film Festival.